mogster-sys/AffectAtlas/APP_STORE_LISTING.md

 # App Store Listing Information

 ## App Name
-Emotion Design System
+AffectAtlas

 ## Subtitle (iOS) / Short Description (Android)
-Transform emotions into beautiful design systems
+Map emotions to beautiful design systems

 ## Description

-Transform emotions into complete design systems with Emotion Design System - the innovative app that bridges psychology and design through Plutchik's Wheel of Emotions.
+Navigate the landscape of emotions to discover your perfect design system with AffectAtlas - the innovative app that maps affect to aesthetics through Plutchik's Wheel of Emotions.

 **KEY FEATURES:**